ModRef 2026

 There are three types of paper submissions:

-References are not part of the page limit.
+References and appendices are not part of the page limit.
 We also accept (and encourage) non-traditional electronic submissions, such as interactive works/tool demonstrations.
 In this case, please contact the chairs to discuss the suitability of your submission for ModRef.

 Papers should be submitted through HotCRP as PDF files following LIPIcs guidelines.
 There is no requirement for papers to be anonymised before submission.